mfidino/mfidino.github.io/blog/_posts/2021-9-10-autologistic_multistate_occupancy.md

 2. Detection of an adult owl but no detection of a young owl
 3. Detection of a young owl (i.e., reproductive success)

-We store these observations in the *S* by *J* by *T* array <span>$$\boldsymbol{Y}$$</span>.
-Again, this lets us estimate three separate states: owls are not present (state = 1), owls are present but not breeding (state = 2), and owls are present and breeding (state = 3).
+We store these observations in a *S* by *J* by *T* array <span>$$\boldsymbol{Y}$$</span>.
+This lets us estimate three separate states: owls are not present (state = 1), owls are present but not breeding (state = 2), and owls are present and breeding (state = 3).
 However, the probability of occupancy of the different states at site *s* and time *t* is going to depend on the the state at time *t-1*.
-Therefore, instead of having a vector of occupancy probabilties, we actually place them in a transition probability matrix (TPM), which stores the probability of transitioning from one state to another in a single time unit:
+Therefore, instead of having a vector of occupancy probabilties, we place them in a transition probability matrix (TPM), which stores the probability of transitioning from one state to another in a single time unit:

 $$
 \boldsymbol{\psi_{s,t}} =